andrewburger/andrewburger.github.io/_posts/2024-01-11-notes-100-days-of-swiftui-28.md

 Completed [Day 28](https://www.hackingwithswift.com/100/swiftui/28) in [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui).

 This session continues with more opportunities to practice.
-Was able to get through the exercises comfortably.
-Everything is feeling familiar and also I can draw upon previous work quickly to get a result.
+I completed the exercises on-time, comfortably, and with confidence.
+Everything is feeling familiar and  I can draw upon previous work quickly to get a result.

 Because Steve Jobs and Paul Hudson summarized my current state and desired progression best, I will simply quote them: